-The Border Patrol Scholars program provides assistance to the children of active duty USBP agents, USBP support personnel, and active participants in the Border Patrol Explorer program sponsored by the Boy Scouts of America.
+Separately, the BPF Scholars Program awards scholarship assistance on a competitive basis to the children of active duty and retired Border Patrol Agents, USBP support personnel, and active participants in the USBP Explorer program sponsored by the Boy Scouts of America.

-Eligible applicants shall have graduated or be graduating from high school (or its equivalent) within 12 months of application.
-The annual scholarship program accepts applications the first of each year for awards granted in May.
-The Border Patrol Scholarship application consists of Sections A-F with applicable supporting documentation.
-Previous BPF scholarship recipients are not eligible, but applications from those who have previously applied and not received a scholarship will be accepted if they meet the 12-month eligibility requirement.
+Eligible applicants shall have graduated or be graduating from high school (or its equivalent) within 12-months of application for the scholarship.
+Applications from those who have previously applied and not received a scholarship will be accepted if they meet the 12-month eligibility requirement.

 Determinations for scholarship awards will be made on the basis of merit—the number of scholarships awarded will be determined by the funding available and the number of qualified applicants.
-The application will be reviewed for accuracy and forwarded to a panel of three (3) or more qualified volunteers who will review the applications and select the scholarship recipients.
+All qualifying applications will be reviewed and forwarded to a panel of three (3) or more qualified volunteers who will review the applications and select the scholarship recipients.

-Essays will become the property of the Border Patrol Foundation and may be published on the BPF website.
-Outstanding essays may be entered in a contest based on development of the essay theme, content, and originality.
-Scholarship awards are distributed prior to the immediate fall semester for enrolled full-time student awardees and sent directly to the accredited trade school, college, or university.
-Awards will be announced prior to May 31, 2017.
+Essays of 400-600 words must be written by the applicant and will become the property of Border Patrol Foundation and may be published on the BPF website.
+Scholarship awards are distributed prior to the immediate Fall semester for enrolled full-time student awardees and sent directly to the accredited college, university, or trade school.

-Online applications must be submitted no later than midnight EST on February 3, 2017.
-If mailing in your application, it must be postmarked on or prior to February 3, 2017.
+Online applications must be submitted no later than midnight EST on April 4, 2023.